Moroni and Nephi

 1878.
 In a letter dated 7 Jan 1878, Edward Stevenson writes to John Taylor about his visit to David writing "he related many very interesting items of seeing one of the Nephites in company of the Prophet and Oliver when Joseph's countenance became almost transparent &c."

-"I have heard my grandmother (Mary M. Whitmer) say on several occasions that she was shown the plates of the Book of Mormon by an holy angel, whom she always called Brother Nephi.
-(She undoubtedly refers to Moroni, the angel who had the plates in charge.)"
+"I have heard my grandmother (Mary Musselman Whitmer) say on several occasions that she was shown the plates of the Book of Mormon by a holy angel, whom she always called Brother Nephi.
+(She undoubtedly refers to Moroni, the angel who had the plates in charge.)

-Andrew Jensen's speculation (possibly attributable to the grandson) appears to be where the narrative was changed.
+Jensen's speculation appears to be where the narrative was changed.

 1891.
 Stevenson writes a letter to Wilford Woodruff dated Oct.
 6, 1891, in which he relates: